quintype/quintype-amp/readme.md

 - commit of type `BREAKING CHANGE:`, or appends a `!` after the type/scope, introduces a breaking API change (correlating with `MAJOR` in semantic versioning)
 - Other types: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`

-### Publishing
+### Workflow / Publishing

-- To publish, just run `npm publish` on master branch after your changes are reviewed and merged.
-This repo uses [standard-version](https://www.npmjs.com/package/standard-version) that takes care of updating changelog, bumping version as per semver, creating tags.
-Also, if you run publish in master, [documentation](https://developers.quintype.com/quintype-amp) gets updated
+- This repo uses [standard-version](https://www.npmjs.com/package/standard-version) that takes care of updating changelog, bumping version as per semver, creating tags
-- If you run `npm publish` on some other branch, the package is released as a `prerelease` and docs aren't updated
+- Doing prod publish will also update the [documentation](https://developers.quintype.com/quintype-amp)

+To work on a feature

+1. Pull latest master, create a feature branch
+2. Make your changes.
+If you need to publish a beta version for testing, run npm publish --tag beta
+3. Once done, open a PR.
+Get changes reviewed & approved.
+4. Once approved, run npm publish on feature branch and do a prod release
+5. Push changes to remote
+6. Squash and merge to Master

 ### API Reference